martinbucca/Bitcoin-node/README.md

   <img src="src/readme_images/node.png" alt="Logo" width="80" height="80">
 </p>

-* **Download of Headers and Blocks**: The node is capable of downloading and storing the complete chain of Headers from the beginning of the blockchain and the complete blocks starting from the project's inception date (10/04/23).
+✔️ **Download of Headers and Blocks**: The node is capable of downloading and storing the complete chain of Headers from the beginning of the blockchain and the complete blocks starting from the project's inception date (10/04/23).

-* **Connection to Other Peer Nodes**: The node is capable of obtaining IP addresses of active nodes through a configured DNS and connecting to them by performing the handshake as indicated by the Bitcoin protocol.
+✔️ **Connection to Other Peer Nodes**: The node is capable of obtaining IP addresses of active nodes through a configured DNS and connecting to them by performing the handshake as indicated by the Bitcoin protocol.
 Throughout the whole project **Tcp connections** were used.

-* **Reception of New Blocks**: The node is capable of receiving new blocks broadcasted by other nodes and saving them in the local blockchain and headers.
+✔️ **Reception of New Blocks**: The node is capable of receiving new blocks broadcasted by other nodes and saving them in the local blockchain and headers.

-* **Block Validation**: The node is capable of validating each new block that arrives through the proof of work of the received block and the proof of inclusion of the block's transactions, generating the Merkle Tree with the block's transactions and comparing the generated Merkle Root with the one specified in the block's header.
+✔️ **Block Validation**: The node is capable of validating each new block that arrives through the proof of work of the received block and the proof of inclusion of the block's transactions, generating the Merkle Tree with the block's transactions and comparing the generated Merkle Root with the one specified in the block's header.

-* **UTXO Set Tracking**: The node is capable of maintaining the list of unspent transactions at all times, allowing it to use the same for performing transactions.
+✔️ **UTXO Set Tracking**: The node is capable of maintaining the list of unspent transactions at all times, allowing it to use the same for performing transactions.

-* **Merkle Proof of Inclusion**: The node is capable of providing a Merkle proof of inclusion given a transaction and a block, allowing the user to verify the existence of the transaction in the block.
+✔️ **Merkle Proof of Inclusion**: The node is capable of providing a Merkle proof of inclusion given a transaction and a block, allowing the user to verify the existence of the transaction in the block.

 <div align="center">

+<a name="hello"></a>
 ## Wallet Functionalities

 </div>